OWASP/www-staff/projects/201911-donate-form.md

    3. Check box to indicate attribution, "Publicly list me as a supporter of [referring url title]"
    4. Check box to "Join the OWASP Mailing List"
    4. Small legal copy that the gift is unrestricted and can be used for any purpose.
-   5. {Optional] Links/Info about how the Foundation uses gifts
+   5. [Optional] Links/Info about how the Foundation uses gifts
+   6. [Optional] Tab for selecting one of 2-3 currencies.
 3. Click "Donate" and given Stripe transaction form
 4. All form data and transaction stored into Stripe
 5. Light Integrations move data